brickbrick123/Tokenized-Fund-Ops-POC/README.md

 # Tokenized Fund Operations Demo

-**A proof-of-concept that models the operational layer behind a tokenized private fund — not just the smart contracts, but the investor onboarding, transfer restrictions, books and records, daily reconciliation, and exception management that make tokenized funds work in a regulated institutional setting.**
+**A proof-of-concept that models the operational layer behind a tokenized private fund, not just the smart contracts, but the investor onboarding, transfer restrictions, books and records, daily reconciliation, and exception management that make tokenized funds work in a regulated institutional setting.**

 ---